 On the managed system, MAINTvrm is autologged and instructed to run the PUT2PROD command.
-After the command completes successfully, the VM system inventory files are updated as usual to reflect the current service that is in production.
+After the command completes successfully, the z/VM system inventory files are updated as usual to reflect the current service that is in production.
 With z/VM CSM, the service level for serviced components is always updated with the name of the z/VM CSM service level that has been installed, put into production, or both.
-Previously, only RSU service levels were reported.
-You will notice on the output from the SERVICE...STATUS command that the Service Level and Production Level fields now accommodate a 16-character name.
+You will notice on the output from the SERVICE...STATUS command that the Service Level and Production Level fields accommodate a 16-character name.

-On the principal system, when it receives status that the service was successfully put into production, the current service level in the system status table is updated with the pending service level and the pending service level and pending service level status fields are removed.
+On the principal system, when it receives status that the service was successfully put into production, the current service level in the system status table is updated with the pending service level and the pending service level at status fields are removed.